Why Do Stroke Patients Lose Speech? Understanding Brain Damage and Language

-Speech Therapy for Kids with Autism: What Parents Should Know
+Speech Therapy Goals for Children with Autism: What Parents Should Know

 Services include assessment and therapy programs that address your communication concerns after 18 years of age.